 Down syndrome is a chromosomal disorder caused by an error in cell division that results in the presence of an additional copy of chromosome 21 (trisomy 21) or additional chromosomal 21 material.
-Named after John Langdon Down, the first physician to describe the syndrome systematically, Down syndrome is the most frequent chromosomal cause of mild to moderate intellectual disability, and it occurs in all ethnic and economic groups.
-People with the syndrome also are at a greater risk for many other conditions, such as congenital heart disease, hearing loss, leukemia, and dementia and memory loss similar to Alzheimer's disease.
+Named after John Langdon Down, the first physician to describe the syndrome systematically, Down syndrome is the most frequent chromosomal cause of mild to moderate intellectual disability.
+It occurs in all ethnic and economic groups.
+People with the syndrome also are at a greater risk for many other conditions, such as congenital heart disease, hearing loss, leukemia, and dementia and memory loss similar to Alzheimer disease.

-The NICHD has conducted and supported Down syndrome research since its founding, including development of animal models to help study the syndrome, examination of specific genes and gene groups that may play a role in the syndrome, and understanding how maternal age plays a role in the disorder, and development of new methods of diagnosis prenatally and postnatally.
+The NICHD has conducted and supported Down syndrome research since its founding, including development of animal models to help study the syndrome, examination of specific genes and gene groups that may play a role in the syndrome, understanding how maternal age plays a role in the disorder, and development of new methods of diagnosis prenatally and postnatally.
 Additional research activities are described below.

 Institute Activities and Advances

 The Institute's portfolio covers a broad range of research areas, including the causes, treatment, and prevention of Down syndrome.

 Since 2011, the Institute has led the Down Syndrome Consortium, a public-private collaboration that provides a forum for promoting the NIH Research Plan on Down Syndrome (PDF - 351 KB) and fosters the exchange of information on biomedical and biobehavioral research on the syndrome.
 Consortium members, who represent public and private organizations, work to avoid duplication of research efforts and to inform the Down syndrome community of research advances.
 In addition to the NICHD, the Consortium includes the following organizations (in alphabetical order):

 The Institute has also played a lead role in the trans-NIH Working Group on Down Syndrome, which developed the Research Plan, and aims to coordinate research activities across the NIH.